meetric1/gmod_shader_guide/README.md

 Open `example3.vmt` and take a look at its parameters.
 Try modifying the basetexture to something like `hunter/myplastic` or `phoenix_storms/wood` and seeing what changes!

 Note how, in the .vmt, I define `$c0_y` despite it not being used in the shader HLSL.\
-After playing around with the vmt, open `example3_ps2x.hlsl` and try to understand its code.\
+After playing around with the .vmt, open `example3_ps2x.hlsl` and try to understand its code.\
 Try doing something with the unused `$c0_y` parameter!

 > [!TIP]